The Light of Dog Farm

 - Space is limited.
 First come first serve.

-- Rules: please open the document What To Do At The Light of Dog Farm
+- Rules: please see What To Do At The Light of Dog Farm

 How to Register for an Event

 Free for current or past clients and customers.

 To signup, please add to cart and checkout.

 The Light of Dog Farm is a work in progress.
 We purchased the property in 2009 as a foreclosure and got everything you might expect with a foreclosure – a good price, but an enormous mess, too!

 Since then we have remodeled most of the house, fixed the barns, removed many many large piles of junk left over from the previous owners, built hiking trails and sitting benches, created agriculture space for growing food for our products (and for our personal consumption), installed lots of fencing to provide added security for visiting dogs, lots of work with a chainsaw, and more.

 We converted one side of our home to be used for our business, which includes a commercial licensed kitchen for creating food products and a large multi-purpose room for boarding and indoor dog play and space for light R&D and manufacturing.